Category: The Balkans Vujo Ilic (Central European U, Hungary/Yale, USA)

 Abstract: The paper critically engages with the personal narratives of place-belonging among the Russian-speaking youth in post-Soviet Kazakhstan.
 The research takes place within the context of evolving political discourses on belonging both in Russia and Kazakhstan, and explores the ways individual Russian speakers come to be attached to a place they regard as their rodina (home, homeland).
 Furthermore, this paper addresses, albeit briefly, how the narratives of rodina can possibly intervene in the reproduction of the self and community – belonging.
 With the help of empirical material gathered through interviews and focus groups, the study disrupts the idea that rodina, as perceived by young Russian speakers, is a one- or two-dimensional concept, related to either Kazakhstan or Russia on a national level.
 Instead, it takes shape on multiple scales and can be associated with a local community, the region, the country of residence and simultaneously transgress borders in both imaginary and real ways.

-David Emre Amasyali (McGill U, Canada)
+Category: Nationalism David Emre Amasyali (McGill U, Canada)

 Fighting Over or Against the State: Colonialism, Non-Colonialism, and Strategies of Ethnic Conflict.